keptn-workshops/workshop-instructions/README.md

 </details>

 ## 2) Collect tokens for Dynatrace

+1. Make sure you have followed the prerequisites and have a Dynatrace tenant ready.
+If not, please sign up for a [free Dynatrace trial](https://www.dynatrace.com/trial).
+There is no need to install anything on your local machine.
+For now, just make sure you have created your tenant.

 1. To be able to connect a Dynatrace tenant to the cluster, we will need an API as well as an Platform as a Service (PaaS) token from the Dynatrace tenant.
 We recommend creating a temporary file and copying the following lines into an editor, fill them out and keep them as a reference for later: